-Irish Moss - a red seaweed - is consumed very differently to other known edible seaweeds, because of its natural texture and the very large amount of mucilage it contains.
-This mucilaginous quality is what gives Irish Moss its excellent culinary properties as well as its beneficial effects on the body.
+Irish Moss – a red seaweed – is consumed very differently to other known edible seaweeds, because of its natural texture and the very large amount of mucilage it contains.
+This jelly quality is what gives Irish Moss its excellent culinary properties as well as its beneficial effects on the body.

 Irish Moss can be used as a thickener using 2 different methods:

-1. Simmer the seaweed in a liquid:
+1. Simmer the seaweed in a liquid over heat

 Rinse the dry Irish Moss thoroughly many times to remove any debris and lighten the flavour.
 Add one cup (or less if you require a soft set) of Irish Moss to two cups of the liquid to set and simmer slowly until most of the seaweed has dissolved (20-25 minutes).
-Remove any un-dissolved fragments or strain off solids through a sieve and pour into a mould to set.
+Remove any undissolved fragments or strain off solids through a sieve and pour into a mould to set.
 Irish Moss has many culinary applications whether you choose to simmer it or have it raw.

 - Rub some of the paste between your fingers; continue blending if you feel any lumps or grit, otherwise it may not set properly.
 The moss is ready when it has a creamy white colour and nearly double size and weight than its dry original state.
 It should be odourless and tasteless.